Chapter 7 Probability

 Okay, so the probability of someone voting for Trump in 2020, given their level of educational attainment was a high school degree is .5099.
 So what?
 Well, first, we note that this is higher than the overall probability of voting for Trump (\(P(Trump)=.4353\)), so we know that having a high school level of educational attainment is associated with a higher than average probability of casting a Trump vote.
 We can get a broader sense of the impact of educational attainment on the probability of voting for Trump by calculating the other conditional probabilities:

 What this shows us is a very clear relationship between educational attainment and vote choice in the 2020 presidential election.
 Specifically, voters in the lowest three educational attainment categories had a somewhat higher than average probability of casting a Trump vote, while voters in the two highest educational attainment groups had a substantially lower probability of casting a Trump vote.
-People whose highest level of educational attainment is a high school degree were the most likely to support President Trump’s reelection (p=.5099), while those with graduate degrees were the least likely to support Trump (p=.3013).
+People whose highest level of educational attainment is a high school degree had the highest probability of supporting President Trump’s reelection (.5099), while those with graduate degrees had the lowest probability (.3013).
 Although the pattern is not perfect, generally, as education increases, the probability of voting for Trump decreases.

 The normal distribution can also be used to calculate probabilities, based on what we already know about the relationship between the standard deviation and the normal curve.
 In the last chapter, when we calculated areas to the right or left of some z-score, or between two z-scores, we were essentially calculating the probability of outcomes occurring in those areas.